 |Land in the Otukura, Mangatārere, Waipoua catchments||30 September 2024|

-Find a Farm Environment Plan Certifier or Certified Farm Nutrient Advisor
+Find a cFEP Certifier or a Certified Farm Nutrient Advisor

-- Farm Environment Plan Certifiers: people who can work with community members to produce CFEPs
+Farm Environment Plan Certifiers: people who can work with farmers to produce their CFEP.

 A list of people who have been appointed to one or both of these roles to date has been provided below.
 This list will continue to grow as further applications are processed.

-We’ve created two tools to help make it easier to create a cFEP/FWFP.
+We’ve created some tools to help make it easier to create a cFEP/FWFP.
 You will find two templates to help you create your plan.